-Security Services Nicaragua
+Importance of Security Services in Nicaragua

 Since April 2018, there has been a situation of political unrest including rioting that has resulted in a number of deaths.
 It is advised for all visitors to avoid any large political gatherings, to monitor local news sources for any planned demonstrations and to avoid these at all costs.